lucidsoftware/lucid-programming-competition-2020/problems/roverRepair/description.md

 Every processing node is labeled with a unique part number.
 In order to work correctly, the processing tree must follow a strict, but simple set of rules.
+For every processing node (let's call it Node X), the following must be true:

-Any sub processor connected via the left port must have a part number that is strictly less than the processing node it connects to.
+* All sub processors connected (directly or indirectly) via Node X's *left* port must have a part number that is strictly *less than* Node X's part number.
-Similarly, any sub processor connected via the right port must have a part number that is strictly greater than the processing node it connects to.
+* All sub processors connected (directly or indirectly) via Node X's *right* port must have a part number that is strictly *greater than* Node X's part number.

 For example, the following is a _valid_ processing tree:
 ```